 Making one of these basic towels is easy.
 And you’re going to love having one of these for your kids.
 They are so big and last for years and years.
 My kids have used them up to about 8 years old.
 I’ll show you in this post how to make a hooded towel and then if you want you can move beyond and make fun animal hooded towels too.

-Here’s a peek at what you can make as you learn to master the art of hooded towels:
+Here’s a peek at what you can make as you learn to master the art of these cute things!

 Browse all of the hooded towel patterns here.

-*You might need a heavy duty needle for this.
+- 1 heavy duty sewing machine needle optional, but it can really help.
 My machine will sew through this just fine, but be warned, your machine might struggle sewing through several layers of towel.
 If you break a needle you might want to try getting a heavy duty needle.

-I hope that you’ve been successful learning how to make a hooded towel.
+I hope that you’ve been successful making this.
 And I hope you have fun making many more!
 They really are a favorite of mine!

 You Might Also Like: